-Corporate governance is increasingly used by private companies to help them successfully navigate a dynamic and competitive business landscape.
-For a family business, however, developing and implementing governance policies and procedures can be challenging because of family dynamics.
-Issues around business strategy and ownership criteria can create an emotionally charged environment that makes decision-making and day-to-day management, difficult.
-If succession and power issues come into play, governance can be even more difficult.
+Anything relating to business strategy and ownership criteria can create an emotionally charged atmosphere that makes decision-making and management difficult.
+But if succession and power issues come into play, governance can be even more difficult.